security-force-monitor/research-handbook/source/units_identity.rst

     Units which are part of the army of a country may be coded as having a classification of ``Army`` as well as a classification of ``Military``, whereas units which are part of the navy of a country would have classifications of of ``Navy`` and ``Military``.
 For both the army and navy unit their respective classifications are correct, the army and the navy are part of the military.
 Critically, this enables the Monitor or users of the Monitor's data to properly analyze allegations against "soldiers" and "members of the army" in the country.
 In the case of "soldiers" this analysis should include every unit with the classification of ``Military`` while if there is greater specificity of "members of the army" would mean excluding any unit with the classification of ``Navy`` and focusing only on those units with a classification of ``Army.``

+TO DO: Classifications should be inherited by parent units

 country:annotation
 ==================